On the 23rd November 2023, at the prestigious Go North Wales Tourism Awards, Llangollen Railway won Attraction of the Year for 2023.

 Welcome to Llangollen Railway

-Llangollen Railway is a Heritage Railway Line running between Llangollen, following the River Dee through the Dee Valley for 10 miles, to the town of Corwen.
-There are four, soon to be five, stations along the line all with their own special charm and hidden gems.
+Llangollen Railway is a Heritage Railway Line running between Llangollen, following the River Dee through the Dee Valley for 10 miles, to Corwen.
+There are five stations along the line all with their own special charm and hidden gems.
 Each station has local walks that all have stunning scenery.
+Corwen Station opened in June 2023 enabling you to travel 10 miles through this stunning scenery.

 The line, located within an Area of Outstanding Natural Beauty (AONB), remains close to the waters of the river for most of its length, on the north bank at Llangollen Station, the river is crossed on to the south bank via the Dee Bridge, approximately one mile upstream from Llangollen.
 The Dee is classed as a Site of Special Scientific Interest (SSSI) for its entire length.